dizzbo-gmbh/code-challenges/web-team/python-challenges.md

 * **ACCOUNT CREATION**: User is allowed to create an account with their email address and password.
 After these credentials are supplied, the user is emailed a one-time use url that they must visit and again supply password.
 Upon confirmation of the password, the user is presented with a success message and also given a TOTP key that they will need to use when logging into the platform in the future.
 Accounts are not valid until all steps have been completed

-* **LOGIN**: User is asked for their username.
-Upon receipt of their username, they are emailed a one-time use url which they must visit.
+* **LOGIN**: User is asked for their email address.
+Upon receipt of their email address, they are emailed a one-time use url which they must visit.
 When visiting the link, the user has to supply their password and their TOTP code.
 Once verified, the user is presented with a success message showing them the last previous time they logged.
 Login is not successful until after all steps are completed

-* **DELETE ACCOUNT**: User is allowed to delete their account by supplying their username and password.
+* **DELETE ACCOUNT**: User is allowed to delete their account by supplying their email address and password.
 After these credentials are received, the user is emailed a one-time use url and upon visiting this link, the deletion is effected and user is presented with a success message

 ### Build setup